News and ActivitiesLast updated: August 2015

 You will need Adobe Acrobat to view some of the news releases.

 COUNTER is an active participant in research projects whose objectives are either to improve the quality of online usage statistics or to increase the relevance of usage data in the wider world of scholarly metrics.
-Below are listed research projects in which COUNTER is currently involved, together with links to further information on these projects.

 Articles and Presentations

 Invitation to Institutions in Germany to become COUNTER Members